teal-language/tl/README.md

 Once `tl` is in your path, there are a few subcommands:

-* `tl run script.tl` will run a tl script.
+* `tl run script.tl` will run a Teal script.
-* `tl check module.tl` will type check a tl module, report any errors and quit.
+* `tl check module.tl` will type check a Teal module, report any errors and quit.
-* `tl gen module.tl` will type check a tl module, and if there's no errors, generate a `module.lua` file in plain Lua with all type annotations stripped.
+* `tl gen module.tl` will type check a Teal module, and if there's no errors, generate a `module.lua` file in plain Lua with all type annotations stripped.

 ## Documentation

-You can learn more about programming with tl in the [tutorial](docs/tutorial.md).
+You can learn more about programming with Teal in the [tutorial](docs/tutorial.md).

 ## Credits and license

-`tl` is a project started by [Hisham Muhammad](https://hisham.hm) and is written using `tl` itself!
+Teal is a project started by [Hisham Muhammad](https://hisham.hm) and is written using Teal itself!

 License is MIT, the same as Lua.